allsome/LSYEvernote/README.md

 [![DUB](https://img.shields.io/dub/l/vibe-d.svg)](https://github.com/allsome/LSYevernote/blob/master/LICENSE)
 ## Intro

-This demo implements two impressive effects of [Evernote](https://www.evernote.com) iOS version.
-It's common to make a CocoaPods spec, but unlike so many popular specs, I think their right usage scenarios are limited.
-If the demo make you better understand **UICollectionView** or **How to custom controller transition**
+This demo imitate two impressive effects of [Evernote](https://www.evernote.com) iOS version by using **UICollectionView** and **Controller Transition**, the implementation is not so complicated as it looks.
+And it's common to make a CocoaPods spec, but unlike so many popular specs, I think their right usage scenarios are limited.
+It could not be better if you find the project is helpful.
+By the way, every star or fork means a lot to me.

 ### Learn more
 * Read the blog in [Medium](http://www.jianshu.com/p/dfb857763942)